micbou/flake8-ycm/README.rst

-YCM201 exactly one space required after a left bracket YCM202 exactly one space required before a right bracket YCM204 no spaces between brackets for empty content
+YCM201 exactly one space required after a left bracket YCM202 exactly one space required before a right bracket YCM204 no spaces between brackets for empty content YCM251 exactly one space required around = for named parameter
 ====== ===========